 When you use the Acronis bootable media, it creates disk drive letters that might differ from the way Windows identifies drives.
-For example, the D: disk identified in the standalone Acronis True Image (p.
-164) might correspond to the E: disk in Windows.
+For example, the D: disk identified in the bootable media might correspond to the E: disk in Windows.

 5.1.1.3 Recovering your system to the same disk